autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/review-tips.md

 ![after-press-a](images/after-press-a.png)

-Also, press the `I` key to toggle review comments.
+To toggle review comments, press the `I` key.

-Refer to [GitHub Docs](https://docs.github.com/en/get-started/using-github/keyboard-shortcuts) for other keyboard shortcuts.
+For other keyboard shortcuts, refer to [GitHub Docs](https://docs.github.com/en/get-started/using-github/keyboard-shortcuts).

 ## View code in the web-based Visual Studio Code

 You can open `Visual Studio Code` from your browser to view code in a rich UI.
-Press the `.` key on any repository or pull request.
+To use it, press the `.` key on any repository or pull request.

-Refer to [github/dev](https://github.com/github/dev) for more detailed usage.
+For more detailed usage, refer to [github/dev](https://github.com/github/dev).

 ## Check out the branch of a pull request quickly